VitalyOlegovic/almambet/README.md

 ## Configuration

-The application requires the following configuration files:
+The application will generate the following encrypted files and use them as a cache of your password:

 - `.encrypted_password`: Encrypted email password
 - `.encryption_key`: Encryption key for credentials